jchitpin/RECAP/README.md

---dirOrig | Input original peak calling summary file directory --nameOrig | Original peak calling summary file --dirRemix | Input re-mixed peak calling summary file directory --nameRemix | Re-mixed peak calling summary file --dirOutput | Output directory
+--dirOrig | Input original peak calling summary file directory --nameOrig | Original peak calling summary file --dirRemix | Input re-mixed peak calling summary file directory --nameRemix | Re-mixed peak calling summary file name ending in '.bootstrap_#.bed --dirOutput | Output directory
---nameOutput | Original peak calling summary file with RECAP --header | Number of header lines in peak calling summary file --pvalCol | Column number containing *p*-values in summary file --delim | Delimiter type*
+--nameOutput | Original peak calling summary file with RECAP --bootstrap | Number of re-mixing procedures*
+--header | Number of header lines in peak calling summary file --pvalCol | Column number containing *p*-values in summary file --delim | Delimiter type*
---software | Type of peak caller used
+--software | Type of peak caller used*
+-- help | Display this help and exit

 ### Options(\*)

+**--bootstrap**
+Ensure that the re-mixed peak calling file end in '.boostrap_#.bed.
+Replace '#' with the bootstrap number.

 **--delim**
-Choose either *(c)omma* or *(t)ab* delimiters depending on the output of your peak caller. **NOTE: Version 1.0.2 cannot handle .xls files.
-Please convert them to .txt for RECAP.pl to work.**
+Choose either *(c)omma* or *(t)ab* delimiters depending on the output of your peak caller.

 **--software**
 Choose either *(M)ACS* for MACS2, or *(D)iffReps* for diffReps, or *(O)ther* for another type of peak caller.
-Choosing *M* antilogs the *p*-values, a necessary step during *p*-value recalibration with RECAP.
-Choosing 'D' filters off any downregulated p-values, another necessary step during *p*-value recalibration with RECAP.
+Choosing *M* negative antilogs the *p*-values, a necessary step during *p*-value recalibration with RECAP.
+Choosing 'D' filters off any downregulated p-values, a special feature of diffReps that must be removed during *p*-value recalibration with RECAP.

 ### Notes

 The re-mixing process takes minutes to perform.
-Recalibrating the *p*-values with the Perl script should take seconds.
+Recalibrating the *p*-values with the Perl script should take seconds to minutes.

 ### Example Workflow